 Did Missouri accept the Medicaid Expansion?

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 The Affordable Care Act Medicaid expansion aims to help more low-income individuals receive medical benefits.
 The expansion, which is abbreviated as the ACA Medicaid expansion and sometimes referred to as the Obamacare Medicaid expansion, was offered from the federal government to all 50 states and Washington D.C.
 The ACA Medicaid expansion is not a required program, and each state is given the ability to accept or opt out of the expansion plan.
 If widely instituted, thousands of people in each state would be eligible for coverage.
 Many residents find themselves asking, “What is the Obamacare Medicaid expansion in Missouri and did the state adopt the expansion?” when they first learn about the expansion plan.
 Learn about the ACA expansion and find out if an MO Affordable Care Act Medicaid application is available by reading the following topics on this page.

 What is the expansion of Medicaid in Missouri?

 In states that decline the ACA expansion of Medicaid, the existing enrollment requirements will stay in place, and nothing will change to the Medicaid program.
 Yet, if a state accepts the Medicaid expansion, simpler and more inclusive qualifications will be put in place.
 The Affordable Care Act Medicaid eligibility criteria will focus on income alone, allowing more people to join the program.
 In most states with the Obamacare Medicaid expansion, those who earn up to 133 percent of the federal poverty level will be able to enroll.
 Adults who have been in the foster care system as children will also be allowed to stay on Medicaid benefits until they are 26 years of age.
 You can download our complimentary guide to learn more about the ACA expansion of Medicaid.